kofno/ajaxian/readme.md

     import { toHttpTask, Request } from 'ajaxian';
     import { ok } from 'resulty';

-    const request: Request<{}> = {
+    // Create a request object.
+This is a TS example. const request: Request<{}> = {
       url: '/some_end_point',
       method: 'post',